OFW arrested in HK protest wants to visit PH this Christmas

 She added that no protest materials were found when he was searched.
 The police found only his shoulder bag, mobile phone, and his Octopus card.

-The lawyer also asked that Pioquinto be allowed to take trips outside Hong Kong because Disneyland sometimes requires him to perform outside the territory.
+The lawyer also asked that Pioquinto be allowed to take trips outside Hong Kong because Disneyland sometimes required him to perform outside the territory.

 Judge Yim was initially amenable to allowing Pioquinto to visit his family this Christmas, if he agreed to increase his bail to $20,000 (P132,000).
 She said this could again be reduced to $2,000 when Pioquinto comes back from the Philippines.